deanwampler/JustEnoughScalaForSpark/README.md

 ## Running the Tutorial

+> **Warning:** It appears that the Jupyter _magics_ in the notebook no longer work.
+I have added comments and workarounds.

 Now we can load the tutorial.
 Once you open the Jupyter UI, you'll see the `work` listed.
 Click once to open it, then open `notebooks`, then click on the tutorial notebook, `JustEnoughScalaForSpark.ipynb`.
 It will open in a new tab.
 (The PDF is a print out of the notebook, in case you have trouble running the notebook itself.)

 You'll notice there is a box around the first "cell".
 This cell has one line of source code `println("Hello World!")`.
 Above this cell is a toolbar with a button that has a right-pointing arrow and the word _run_.
 Click that button to run this code cell.
 Or, use the menu item _Cell > Run Cells_.